angular/angular/CONTRIBUTING.md

     git push my-fork my-fix-branch
     ```

-* In GitHub, send a pull request to `components:master`.
+* In GitHub, send a pull request to `components:main`.
 * If we suggest changes then:
   * Make the required updates.
   * Re-run the Angular Material test suites to ensure tests are still passing.